-Robin’s office was at the opposite end of the corridor from Buffy’s.
+Robin’s office was at the opposite end of the corridor from Buffy’s and she walked in defiantly.
 He had at least left the door open so she didn’t feel too much like she’d been called to the Principal to cover for her friend caught smoking in the toilets.
-She walked in defiantly.
 Whereas Buffy’s office had remained unchanged from the Old Council occupation, Robin had remodelled with shelves and lights to exhibit the weapons and confiscated objects of occult and demon origin he had acquired over the years.
 In pride of place he had the Slayer Axe prominently mounted on the wall behind his desk.
 It was the symbol of the New Council’s authority.
-Buffy indulged him his toys, she herself preferred the smell of the books for a working environment Probably something that had ingrained in her blood from her time in the high school library.
+Buffy indulged him his toys, she herself preferred the smell of the books for a working environment.
+Probably something that had ingrained in her blood from her time in the high school library.
 Probably something that explained her relationship with Giles?

 Robin had taken his overcoat and scarf off and was straightening his suit jacket on his shoulders with some fierce shrugging.

 “I’m really sorry about Giles just now,” she began.
 “I guess he’s not taking this curse business very well after all.
-He's good when it comes to saving the world stuff, just not so good at solving his own problems,” she trailed off.
-Robin eyed her coolly.
+He's good when it comes to saving the world stuff, just not so good at solving his own problems,” she trailed off as Robin eyed her coolly.

 “We have problems of our own too.
 I’ve just come from Ariela’s apartment.
 She’s dead,” he said bluntly.

 “Oh god.”
 Buffy slipped to chair opposite Robin’s desk.
-She’d found the girl difficult to fathom and hadn’t spent nearly enough time with her.
-The New York centre was supposed to be a haven, a place she could teach and protect the new Slayers.
-Ariela had been so independent, so self-sufficient that Buffy had focused on the others more.
-She’d been so smart that she’d intimated Buffy a little but now the girl had slipped from her protective reach, she had so many questions.
+She’d found the girl difficult to fathom and hadn’t spent nearly enough time with her and now she was gone?
+The New York centre was supposed to be a haven, a place she could teach and protect the new Slayers, but Ariela had been so independent, so self-sufficient, that Buffy had focused on the others more.
+She’d been so smart that she’d intimated Buffy a little and now the girl had slipped from her protective reach, she had so many questions.
 “How?
 What happened?"

 “She’d been viciously attacked.”
 Robin’s anger was mixed with his own sense of guilt.
 “Plenty of signs of one hell of a struggle.
 Furniture everywhere.”
 He was noticeably still standing as he spoke.
 “She was gutted with some sort of curved weapon.”
 He pulled himself up to his full imposing height.
 “Originally I thought scimitar but now I'm thinking cutlass.”